-- to align the content of the syllabuses and course quides; - to be more sensitive towards intercultural differences between students and lecturers and to ensure that these differences are addressed in the programme.
+- to align the content of the syllabuses and course quides; - to be more sensitive towards intercultural differences between students and lecturers and to ensure that these differences are addressed in the programme; - to streamline and formalise the supervision of students during their thesis process.
+The site visit revealed quite some differences in this, for example, regarding meetings with the supervisor.

-All standards of the NVAO assessment framework (2018) are assessed positively; hence the committee awards a positive recommendation for the accreditation of the master programme in Econometrics and Management Science of Erasmus University Rotterdam.
+All standards of the NVAO assessment framework (2018) are assessed positively; hence the committee awards a positive recommendation for the accreditation of the master programme in Economics and Business of Erasmus University Rotterdam.
 The committee concludes that the overall assessment of the programme meets the standard.